Skip to main content

 2005 view of Stanford Shopping Center in Palo Alto, showing the Macy’s building and remaining architectural features from the 1970s renovation, prior to the center’s major redesign in the 2010s.

-Stanford Shopping Center, 2005: A view of Macy’s alongside remnants of the 1970s renovation, including original architectural elements and landscaping—just before the center underwent its major 2010s remodel.
+Stanford Shopping Center, 2005: A view of Macy’s alongside remnants of the 1970s renovation, including original landscaping and signature Stanford University arch motif—just before the center underwent its major 2010s remodel.

 Exterior of the modern Bloomingdale’s store at Stanford Shopping Center, opened in 2014 to replace the original 1996 location that had taken over the former Emporium space.